-Stages are set up and decked out with themed decorations (for Nashville, it was all country music themed).
+Stages are set up and decked out with themed decorations (for Nashville, it was all country music themed; for D.C., it was museum/explorer themed).
 Certain Pokémon players are set up at tables and consoles on stage while giant screens project closeups of the action and commentators announce the plays like any other sporting event.
 You can watch from the audience, or if you step out or can’t attend the tournament, these games are streamed live on Twitch.

-The players compete for a pool of $50,000 worth of prizes and the Championship title, so there’s a lot at stake here.
+The players compete for cash prizes up to $25,000, exclusive products, and the Championship title, so there’s a lot at stake here.

 Participate in side events

 Spectators can bring their own cards and video games and play in side events like open tournaments, pick-up games, and sealed tournaments.
 The International Event holds an open tournament that allows TCG and VG players to battle, earning Championship Points equivalent to a Regional Championship event that are then counted toward the next year’s Championship Series season.

 Pick-up games cost $5 to enter.
 These are games where you bring your own pre-built deck or video game Pokémon team and battle against other players.
 Sealed tournaments cost $20 to enter.
 In these games, you open a release box and boosters packs and construct a deck to battle against others.
 The best part is once you finish this sealed format, you can keep all of the cards you just opened!

 Side event games consist of TCG pickup games, Pokémon Sword and Pokémon Shield pickup games on your own Nintendo Switch, Pokkén Tournament DX side events, Pokémon GO events, and Pokémon UNITE side events.

 Playing side events gets you tickets.
 For most side events, you get a ticket just for sitting down.
 After that, you get another ticket for each match you win, with most events lasting for a maximum of three battles.